← All Articles

 6

-If your dog's reactivity involves lunging, snapping, or biting — or if the fear is severe enough to affect daily quality of life — work with a qualified behavior professional.
-A CPDT-KA or CBCC-KA credentialed trainer can design a systematic protocol tailored to your dog's specific triggers and threshold.
+If your dog's reactivity involves snapping, biting, or is severe enough to prevent normal daily activities, work with a certified behavior consultant.
+Look for CCPDT-KA or CBCC-KA credentials.
+A qualified professional can assess your specific situation and design a systematic protocol tailored to your dog's triggers and learning style.